scottmsoh/ref_deep_leraning/Attention_is_all_you_need/Attention/Readme.md

 </br>

 ## Model
-- Loung: Utilizes a bidirectional or directional LSTM structure as an encoder, LSTM decoder.
+- Loung(post-attention): Utilizes a bidirectional or directional LSTM structure as an encoder, LSTM decoder.
-- Bahdanau: Bidirectional RNN as an encoder, GRU as a decoder.
+- Bahdanau(pre-attention): Bidirectional RNN as an encoder, GRU as a decoder.
 - Calculates probability for each context vector Ci

 The probability is given by: